GospelTrust/kairos-th-513/docs/content/_week-02/session-06.md

 2. The ransom theory posits the following:

-   - a.
-“Through sin mankind had made itself subject to the devil; the mark of this subjection was death.
+   - “Through sin mankind had made itself subject to the devil; the mark of this subjection was death.
 God in his grace wished to free men, but he was unable to because the devil’s claim was just.”6

-   - b.
-“Consequently, to neutralize Satan’s claim a ransom had to be paid in the form of a valuable person over whom Satan had no right—a sinless man.
+   - “Consequently, to neutralize Satan’s claim a ransom had to be paid in the form of a valuable person over whom Satan had no right—a sinless man.

      Thus the devil was tricked when Christ was crucified, because the Son of God was sinless; now God can with justice save whomsoever he please.”7